 WHAT IS TRAVEL SOCCER?

-Travel Soccer is competitive soccer in a league environment, open to youth boys and girls.
-Travel Soccer is a competitive alternative to Recreation (Rec) Soccer.
-Travel Soccer is an organized, competitive soccer league, sanctioned by the CJSA.
+Travel Soccer is a competitive alternative to Rec Soccer played in a league environment, open to youth boys and girls.
+Games are played via an organized, competitive soccer league, sanctioned by the CJSA.
 League and non-league games are played against various towns within the North/Central Connecticut District, hence the name ’Travel Soccer’.
 Examples of a few district towns are Glastonbury, Cromwell, Newington, Suffield, East Windsor, etc.

 HOW IS PLAYING TIME DETERMINED?